 Another thing to note about Philips Hue’s website is that most buttons use a nice amount of white space around them, for maximum visibility.
 However, the placement falls slightly short on the header image, where the bright orange of the CTA clashes with the colors of the background.
 It’s definitely an area that the company’s design team could improve on.

 Another thing that’s going to determine whether website visitors click on your CTA buttons is how they are designed.
-White space is always a good idea, but you can also do quite a lot by changing just their color.
+White space is always a good idea, but you can also do quite a lot by changing just their color according to the brand emotions.
 This was best demonstrated by a test done by Hubspot.

 They conducted an A/B test on a page, where the only difference between the two versions was the button color, with one being red and the other one green.
 What they found was that the red button outperformed the green one by 21%.
 Now, this isn’t to say that everyone should just make their CTA buttons red.
 No, it’s an indication of how important it is to make design decisions that suit your brand the most, as well as to always back up your choices with evidence.